luke-jj/vapor-online-content-review-rest-api/README.md

                                 value of a entity stored in the database Return '204 no content' status if successful

+    POST /api/courses/{id}/reviews/
+    @param {id} integer that corresponds to the id value of a entity stored in the database.
+Processes a json body with the properties `comment` and `rating`.

+    GET /api/courses/{id}/reviews/
+    @param {id} integer that corresponds to the id value of a entity stored in the database. response contains a json body of all stored reviews for a given course.

+    GET /api/courses/{id}/reviews/{reviewId}
+    @param {id} integer that corresponds to the id value of a entity stored in the database.
+    @param {reviewId} integer maps to a specific review for a course.
+    Response contains a json body of a specific review for a given course.

+    PUT /api/courses/{id}/reviews/{reviewsId}
+    @param {id} integer that corresponds to the id value of a entity stored in the database.
+    @param {reviewId} integer maps to a specific review for a course. response contains json of the updated review for a given course.

+    DELETE /api/courses/{id}/reviews/{reviewId}
+    @param {id} integer that corresponds to the id value of a entity stored in the database.
+    @param {reviewId} integer maps to a specific review for a course.
+    Delete a specific review for a given course.
+Return '204 no content' status if successful.

 ## Vapor Notes
 See [vapor notes](vapor-notes.md) for information about the vapor framework, and development notes.